 - Guide 1: How to Remove WDF.EXE from Windows.

-- Guide 2: Get rid of WDF.EXE from Mac OS X.
+- Guide 2: Get rid of WDF.EXE on Mac OS X.

-- Guide 3: Remove WDF.EXE from Google Chrome.
+- Guide 3: Remove WDF.EXE in Google Chrome.

 - Guide 4: Erase WDF.EXE from Mozilla Firefox.